sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

  filename        | description |
 -----------------|-------------|
 `ca.pem`         | CA root certificate.
-Required for all systems running the Sensu backend or agent. |
+Required for all systems running the Sensu backend or agent.
+The agent and backend use `ca.pem` to validate server certificates at connection time. |
 `ca-key.pem`     | CA root certificate private key. |
 `ca-config.json` | CA signing parameters and profiles.
 Not used by Sensu. |
 `ca.csr`         | Certificate signing request for the CA root certificate.
 Not used by Sensu. |

-The Sensu agent and backend use the CA root certificate to validate server certificates at connection time.

 ### Generate backend cluster certificates